 No, there are no forms for you to sign at any point.

-Once your tyres have been fitted, you will receive an invoice and a payment receipt.
-Your guarantee and tyre labels will also be included.
+Once your tyres have been fitted, expect to receive an invoice and a payment receipt from the local fitter.

 Can my tyres be fitted at home?